 1. Purpose.
-This chapter outlines policy and procedures for assessing METs.
+This Chapter outlines policy and procedures for assessing METs.

 2. Policy.
 METs will be developed per references (i), (j), and (q).
 Core METs are published within training and readiness (T&R) manuals and form the foundation for a community's T&R standards.
-A mission essential task list (METL) contains the list of a command's essential tasks with appropriate conditions and performance standards to assure successful mission accomplishment.
+A METL contains the list of a command's essential tasks with appropriate conditions and performance standards to assure successful mission accomplishment.
 The assessment of METs will be based on the organization's present state, not a future projection.